octokit/octokit.js/README.md

 }
 ```

-When the `POST /api/github/oauth/token` was successful, the `oauth-access-token` event is emitted, too.
+When the `POST /api/github/oauth/token` was successful, the `token` event is emitted, too.

 <a name="todo-oauth-client"></a>